Safecast/Tilemap/README.md

 safemap.js is the main "codebehind" for index.html, containing the majority of the scripts used by the tilemap.
 It manages all tile content for the map, facilitates UI events, and controls asynchronous loads of other code modules.

-As with index.html, the codebase relies heavily on asynchronous loading of scripts and contents.
+As with index.html, the codebase relies heavily on asynchronous loading of scripts and content.
 This creates a certain degree of code complexity.

 To safely handle asynchronous loads of other code modules, proxy classes are used.
 Other code should only refer to these proxy classes, and never the objects they retain which may or may not be loaded.